 The younger you are, the more likely it is that you’ll get a lower premium as opposed to someone older.
 Reason being, those who are younger are typically in better health, and are less of a risk to the life insurance company than someone older who may have health issues, or are at risk for developing one.

 If you do wait until you’re older, you run the risk of developing a health issue or disease, which would result in a much higher premium, or possible denial all together.
 So don’t wait to buy!

 There are two types of life insurance agents - ones that work directly with a life insurance company, and independent agents who work with multiple companies.

 If you work with an agent who only has access to one company’s information, you won’t be able to compare rates and know if you’re getting the best deal or not.
 In addition, oftentimes those agents work off of commission, so they will try to sell you a policy even if it’s not in your best interest.

 When you work with an independent agent like the ones at JRC Insurance Group, they work with many different life insurance companies, and therefore can cater to your needs and health status.
 They can compare rates for you to show you the different costs of each company, and recommend which one they think would be the best fit for your specific situation.

 Shopping for life insurance can be stressful, but it doesn’t have to be!
 Call JRC Insurance Group today and speak with one of our independent agents to help you figure out what policy would best fit your needs.

-At JRC Insurance Group, our agents are experts with over 50 years of experience.
-We are appointed by dozens of top-rated life insurance companies and our agents are not pushy salespeople.
-Our agents do not have quotas; we’re here to help.
-We have helped hundreds of clients, and we can help you too.
+Our agents are experts with at least a decade of experience and we are appointed by dozens of top-rated life insurance companies.
+We've helped thousands of businesses and families, and we can help you too.
 Our passion is finding our clients affordable life insurance coverage to protect their families.